Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/01-audit-requirements.rst

 There are three audit compliance stages:

 * **Stage 1: Format.** The usage reports are reviewed by the auditor to confirm they adhere to the COUNTER R5 Code of Practice.
 This review includes format and presentation of all relevant COUNTER reports.
 * **Stage 2: Data Integrity.** The usage statistics reported by the content provider are verified by the auditor to accurately record the activity carried out during the audit.
-The auditor will check that the content provider supplies consistent usage statistics when reports are accessed using different browsers, including Google Chrome, Internet Explorer, and Mozilla Firefox as a minimum.
+The auditor will check that the content provider supplies consistent usage statistics when reports are accessed using different browsers, including Google Chrome, Internet Explorer/Microsoft Edge, and Mozilla Firefox as a minimum.
 Note: COUNTER will review the selected browsers annually.

   To ensure reports are counting correctly as per the COUNTER R5 Code of Practice, it is important browser cache settings of the test machines are disabled.
 It is also important the content provider confirms before the audit period whether or not they operate a cache server.
 If they do, tests may not report as the COUNTER R5 Code of Practice expects.
 It is likely there will be some under-reporting.
-* **Stage 3: Report Delivery.** The auditor tests the content provider has implemented the COUNTER_SUSHI API correctly and reports can be accessed using SUSHI according to the instructions supplied by the content provider (which must comply with the COUNTER_SUSHI API specification).
+* **Stage 3: Report Delivery.** The auditor tests that the content provider has implemented the COUNTER_SUSHI API correctly and reports can be accessed using SUSHI according to the instructions supplied by the content provider (which must comply with the COUNTER_SUSHI API specification).
 Note: Implementation of the COUNTER_SUSHI API is a requirement for compliance and is covered by the Declaration of COUNTER Compliance signed by all compliant content providers.
 Delivery of reports via Excel or tab separated value (TSV) file will still be required as specified in the COUNTER R5 Code of Practice.

 The COUNTER auditor cannot express an opinion regarding usage reported in any other accounts/institutions, or regarding aspects of the COUNTER R5 Code of Practice, not specifically tested.